 PlayStation 5: All the known details regarding Sony’s next console, arriving in 2020

-Holiday 2020 is shaping up to be quite an exciting time for the future of video games, not only treating us to the release of one brand new home console but two (three, if the rumoured Nintendo Switch Pro turns out to be real).
+Holiday 2020 is shaping up to be quite an exciting time for the future of video games, not only treating us to the release of one brand new home console but two.
 However, as the runaway success during the current console generation, all eyes are on Sony in terms of what they can offer players with the launch of PlayStation 5.